DavidMercier/NIMS/README.rst

 - Young's modulus of a thin film on a substrate or on a multilayer sample (3 layers on a substrate));

-- Generate Python script for FEM simulation of indentation test on bulk or multilayer sample with ABAQUS 6.12.
+- Generate Python script for FEM simulation of indentation test on bulk or multilayer sample with ABAQUS 6.12 to ABAQUS 6.14.

 Author
 ------